bebcovi/kvizovi-web/api/README.md

 {"user": {"email": "janko.marohnic@gmail.com", "password": "secret"}}
 ```

-When a request is not successful, the appropriate response status will be
+If a request fails, the appropriate response status will be returned, often
-returned, often following up with an error message.
+following up with an error message.

 ```http
 HTTP/1.1 400 Bad Request